svalio/atlassian-connect-express-encryption/README.md

 ### How to send a signed outbound HTTP request back to the host

 `atlassian-connect-express` bundles and extends the [request](https://github.com/mikeal/request) HTTP client.
-To make a JWT signed request back to the host, all you have to do is use `request` the way it was designed, but use a relative path as your URL back to the host's REST APIs.
-If `request` finds that you're using a relative URL, it will get signed.
+To make a JWT signed request back to the host, all you have to do is use `request` the way it was designed, but use a URL back to the host's REST APIs.
-If you use an absolute URL, it bypasses signing.

     var httpClient = addon.httpClient(req);
-    httpClient.get('/', function(err, res, body){
+    httpClient.get('/', function(err, res, body) {
       ...
     });